Top ten things you should know about the data.

 5. Only active projects are displayed on the map.

 As projects end, they are automatically removed from the site.
-If you would like information on past projects, please contact us.
+Data on both active and inactive projects may be searched and visualized using our custom reporting tool.
+If you would like complete, raw data on past projects, please contact us.

 6. Only seven fields are required.